markets/awesome-ruby/README.md

 * [Foreman](https://github.com/ddollar/foreman) - Manage Procfile-based applications.
 * [Gollum](https://github.com/gollum/gollum) - A simple, Git-powered wiki with a sweet API and local frontend.
 * [gon](https://github.com/gazay/gon) - If you need to send some data to your js files and you don't want to do this with long way through views and parsing - use gon.
-* [Gretel](https://github.com/lassebunk/gretel) - A Ruby on Rails plugin that makes it easy yet flexible to create breadcrumbs.
 * [Guard](https://github.com/guard/guard) - A command line tool to easily handle events on file system modifications.
 * [JsonCompare](https://github.com/a2design-company/json-compare) - Returns the difference between two JSON files.
 * [play ►](https://github.com/play/play) - Your company's dj.